shionhonda/hippocampus-garden/content/blog/stats_linreg/index.md

 tags: ["en", "stats", "python", "math"]
 ---

-We've seen several aspects of correlation coefficient in the [previous posts](https://hippocampus-garden.com/stats_correlation_bias/).
+We've seen several aspects of the correlation coefficient in the [previous posts](https://hippocampus-garden.com/stats_correlation_bias/).
 The correlation coefficient treats two variables equally; they are symmetrical.
 When two variables are not symmetrical, that is, when you want to explain $y$ by $x$, correlation analysis alone is not sufficient.
-Instead, you might want to conduct **regression analysis**.
+Instead, you might want to conduct a **regression analysis**.

 The simplest approach, **simple linear regression**, considers a single **explanatory variable** (**independent variable**) $x$ for explaining the **objective variable** (**dependent variable**) $y$.